Introduction

 - The

-parameter is now visible as an Attribute on theGeneral
+enterpriseObjparameter is now visible as an Attribute on theGeneralmenu option :

 - You can now wire the new Attribute to the Scriptable Task.
 From the top-level menu, select the

-and can be used as input to your scriptable task :
+Schemaoption and then click theScriptable taskelement.
+In the bottom pane, select theVisual Bindingoption.
+TheenterpriseObjparameter is now designated as anIn Attributeand can be used as input to your scriptable task :

 - Highlight the attribute and drag it from the